 People with high blood pressure should also avoid foods that contain excess salt.

-Other health benefits of smoothies
+Health benefits of smoothies

 Smoothies can offer a complete liquid meal.
 Often drunk at the beginning of the day, they can contain enough protein, carbohydrates, fiber, and fat to keep a person satisfied.